Herschel Walker trade: Aftermath and legacy

+The Cowboys would finish the season with a 1–15 record.
+Further, they gave up the rights to the first overall pick in the following draft after taking quarterback Steve Walsh in the previous year's supplemental draft.
+Nonetheless, the picks acquired through the trade would allow the team to quickly recover, winning Super Bowl XXVII after the 1992 season.

 Dallas used Minnesota's picks over the succeeding years to make trades with other teams around the NFL.
 The picks acquired in those were then used to draft players such as Emmitt Smith, Darren Woodson, and Russell Maryland.
-These players would help the Cowboys win multiple Super Bowls.
+These players helped the Cowboys win multiple Super Bowls.
 In other words, the trade of Walker to the Vikings contributed largely to the Cowboys' success in the early 1990s.
 For this reason, it has been called one of the most lopsided trades in sports history.

 Meanwhile, the 1989 Vikings were eliminated in the Divisional Playoffs by the eventual Super Bowl XXIV champion San Francisco 49ers for the second consecutive year.
 Among the four players that the Vikings selected using Dallas's picks from the trade, Mike Jones only spent two seasons with the team, and Jake Reed spent eight seasons.
-And in 1991, the Vikings re-signed Darrin Nelson, the player who forced Minnesota and Dallas to send him to San Diego in 1989, to backup Walker; Nelson retired after two seasons.
+In 1991, the Vikings re-signed Darrin Nelson, the player who forced Minnesota and Dallas to send him to San Diego in 1989, to backup Walker; Nelson retired after two seasons.

-Still, the Vikings have not made a Super Bowl appearance since the trade.
-Walker would play only two more seasons with the Vikings who failed to make the playoffs in both years.
-Walker then signed with the Philadelphia Eagles for the 1992 season and with the New York Giants in the 1995 season, and rejoined the Cowboys for the 1996 season.
+Walker would play only two more seasons with the Vikings, failing to make the playoffs in both years.
+Walker then signed with the Philadelphia Eagles for the 1992 season and with the New York Giants in the 1995 season, later rejoining the Cowboys for the 1996 season.

 Seventeen years later in 2007, the trade was still an easy target for satire: one ESPN columnist, assessing the impact of free agency on the NFL (instituted in 1993), noted that it had almost entirely replaced significant trades and by doing so "took away one of the greatest shortcuts to becoming a Super Bowl champion: fleecing the Vikings."

 The trade was detailed in an ESPN 30 for 30 film, "The Great Trade Robbery".